Floor Screeding Sunderland

 There may also be a requirement for a structural engineer to perform a soundness test.
 The assessment will ensure your new screed is viable for the load bearing requirements laid out in the original site survey.
 The screeding will be subjected to what's known as a "drop hammer test" to measure flexibility and strength in distinct areas.
 The specialist testing and measurement tools required mean this can only be undertaken by a trained structural engineer applying the guidelines of BS8204.
 (Tags: Floor Screeding Services Sunderland, Screeding Sunderland, Floor Screed Sunderland, Floor Screeding Sunderland).

-Floor screeding services are available in Sunderland and also in nearby places like: Roker, Hendon, East Boldon, Fulwell, Burdon, Silksworth, Cleadon, Southwick, Whitburn, Wearside, Springwell, Tunstall, East Herrington, Ryhope, Castletown, Monkwearmouth, and in these postcodes SR1 2HD, SR1 2JN, SR1 2HP, SR1 2DS, SR1 1WL, SR1 2LN, SR1 1HG, SR1 2BD, SR1 2DZ, SR1 1UA.
+Floor screeding services are available in Sunderland and also in nearby places like: Roker, Hendon, East Boldon, Burdon, Silksworth, Southwick, Whitburn, Wearside, Springwell, Tunstall, East Herrington, Ryhope, Castletown, Monkwearmouth, and in these postcodes SR1 2HD, SR1 2JN, SR1 2HP, SR1 2DS, SR1 1WL, SR1 2LN, SR1 1HG, SR1 2BD, SR1 2DZ, SR1 1UA.
 Locally based Sunderland floor screeders will likely have the telephone dialling code 0191 and the postcode SR1.

 Book a Screeder in Sunderland UK